DavidSchinazi/jazzlights/README.md

 This project focuses on the M5Stack ATOM Matrix but other ESP32 and ESP8266 boards should also be supported.

-In theory this project also works with the Arduino IDE (look for `Vest.ino`) but that has not been tested in a while.

 ## Installation on Raspberry Pi for vehicles

 First [install the rust/cargo toolchain](https://www.rust-lang.org/tools/install),